WG-Flykii/SreakBot/README.md

 ---
 ## 🕹️ **Available Commands**
 Note that most commands are text-based for speed, but admin commands often use slash commands for complex interactions and to hide actions from players.
+The default prefix is `!`, but you may change this.

 ### **Players**
 | Command | Description |